-Our results indicate that the MLT-dependent diurnal variability of MEE forcing can be ignored without causing large differences in simulated ozone responses on monthly time scales.
+Our results indicate that the MLT-dependent diurnal variability of MEE forcing can be ignored without causing large differ-200 ences in simulated ozone response when analysed on monthly time scales.
 The same conclusion applies to monthly averages calculated at individual local times.
-When comparing the simulations using a daily zonal average MEE and an MLT-dependent MEE, differences in the magnitude of the response do exist but they are not more than a few percent for ozone.
-The spatial patterns of response are very similar between the simulations.
+When comparing simulations with daily zonal average MEE and MLT-dependent MEE, differences in the magnitude of the response do exist but they are not more than a few percent for ozone.
+Spatial patterns of response are very similar between the simulations.
 Thus, the lack of MLT-dependency in the current CMIP6 MEE forcing data should not create any important uncertainty in long-term climate simulations.
+205

-Our simulations use the MERRA specified dynamics up to 50 km altitude.
+Our simulations use specified dynamics up to 50 km altitude.
 In the stratosphere, the small chemical differences between the simulations suggest that any differences in dynamics or dynamical feedback would also be small.
 Above 50 km, our simulations are dynamically free running.
 In general, the specified dynamics below 50 km control much of the dynamics at altitudes above as well.
-Thus, dynamical differences between simulations using specified dynamics should be much smaller than between fully-free-running simulations.
-Nevertheless, as seen in Figure 3c for ozone, the relative differences between the APEEP MLT and the APEEP ZM simulations above 0.1 hPa ($\approx 60 \text{ km}$) increase from < 1% to up to 2-4% around 0.01 hPa, are smaller around 0.001 hPa, and then increase again around 0.0001 hPa.
-Although part of this increase in relative differences comes from the smaller background values of ozone than at the altitudes below (see Figure 3d), there should also be a contribution from the free-running dynamics.
-To quantify this contribution we performed a 10-member ensemble of simulations for the year 2003, with specified dynamics and no MEE forcing.
+Thus, dynamical differences between simulations using specified dynamics should be much smaller than between

+- fully-free-running simulations.
+Nevertheless, as seen in Figure 3c for ozone, the relative differences between the APEEP MLT 210 and APEEP ZM simulations above 0.1 hPa (≈ 60 km) increase from < 1% to up to 2-4% around 0.01 hPa, are smaller around 0.001 hPa, and then increase again around 0.0001 hPa.
+Although part of this increase in relative differences comes from smaller background values of ozone than at altitudes below (see Figure 3d), there should also be a contribution from the free-running dynamics.
+To quantify this contribution we made a 10-member ensemble simulation of year 2003, with specified dynamics and - 215 APEEP Zero forcing.
 From this ensemble, we calculated the standard deviation of monthly mean polar cap anomalies (N = 10), individually for each month, and show them for the SH in Figure 9.
-Below 0.1 hPa, i.e., at the altitudes where the specified dynamics are applied, STD is always below 0.5%.
-Above, there are two STD maxima around 0.01 and 0.0001 hPa, on average 1.5-2% and reaching up to 3-4% in the winter months.
-These maxima coincide with the increased ozone differences seen in Figure 3c and have a similar magnitude.
-Thus the ozone differences between simulations, seen when using different MLT-dependency for the applied APEEP forcing, are within the statistical variability coming from the free-running model dynamics and are not significant.
+Below 0.1 hPa, i.e. at altitudes where specified dynamics are applied, STD is always below 0.5%.
+Above, there are two STD maxima around 0.01 and 0.0001 hPa, on average 1.5-2% and reaching up to 3-4% in winter months.
+These maxima coincide with the increased ozone differences seen in Figure 3c, with a similar magnitude.
+Thus the ozone differences between simulations, seen when using different MLT-dependency of the applied APEEP forcing, are within the statistical variability coming from free-running model dynamics and are not significant.